Skip to content

 setMemoryId(id: string)

-Set the memory scope for this agent run.
-Call this before other memory operations to scope reads and writes to a specific user, thread, or workspace.
-If never called, the scope defaults to "default".
+Set the memory scope for this agent run, so reads and writes target a specific user, thread, or workspace.
+Call before other memory operations.
+The scope defaults to "default" if never set.
+Memory must be enabled for this to have any effect.

 @param id - A unique identifier for the memory scope (e.g. user ID)